MarkGotham/When-in-Rome/README.md

 The [Key Modulations and Tonicizations](Corpus/Textbooks/) corpus is a slight exception: we preserve the organisation of that corpus by author, title, example number, e.g., `Corpus/Textbooks/Aldwell,_Edward/Harmony_and_Voice_Leading/2a/`.
 So the `<genre>` is `Textbooks`, the `<composer>` is the author, the `<set>` is the title, and the `<movement>` is the example number.
 We find this more logical that re-organisation by composer.

-### (Almost) all folders include:
+### All folders include:

-- `score.mxl`
+- `score.mxl` or `remote_score.json`
-  - What: A conversion of the corpus score into `.mxl` format for consistency and compressed to minimise file/corpus size.
+  - What: `score.mxl` is a copy of the score in the compresed musicXML format.
+    This is provided for all new scores, as well as all originating elsewhere
+    where that original is _in a format which music21 cannot parse_.
   - How to use: Open in any software for music notation (e.g., [MuseScore](https://musescore.org/)).
   - Where there is no local `score.mxl`, there is a `remote_score.json` instead.
+Please note:
     - This file points to an externally hosted score _in a format which music21 can parse_.
     - This is designed to prevent duplication and automatically include source updates.
     - Note that MuseScore files are included in a local conversion (`.mxl`) rather than remote.